 When it comes to selling anything online, there’s no doubt that WooCommerce is the runaway favorite.
-With close to 60 million downloads,]close to 30% of business choose it to build an online store.
+With close to 60 million downloads, nearly 30% of businesses choose it to build an online store.
 It’s not hard to figure out why – WooCommerce is easy to install, use and customize.
 Moreover, hundreds of extensions allow users to add functions as they please.
 That being said, WooCommerce may not be the best fit for all websites.
 It may be missing just the one feature that’s super important to your website.
 So, what’s stopping you from checking out the competition and looking up the best WooCommerce alternatives?

 Unlike WooCommerce, some of these alternate solutions are hosted eCommerce software like Shopify and BigCommerce.
 But there are others that are self-hosted eCommerce solutions, similar to WooCommerce.
 These include Magento and OpenCart, among others.